chocolatey/choco-wiki/ChocolateyFAQs.md

 =====================================================
 ```

 Is this an error?
 It's not.
-It will likely be removed from future versions.
+It will be removed from future versions.

 ###Why does chocolatey install to C:\Chocolatey by default?
 Why the system root folder?
 Excellent question, deserving of a full page - [[Default Install Reasoning|DefaultChocolateyInstallReasoning]]